MicrosoftDocs/learn/learn-pr/azure-devops/create-a-build-pipeline/includes/6-create-the-pipeline.md

     ::: zone-end

-1. Select **Save and run** to commit your changes to GitHub and start the build.
-Choose **Commit directly to the main branch**.
+1. On the **Review** tab, select **Save and run**.
+To commit your changes to GitHub and start the pipeline, choose **Commit directly to the main branch** and select **Save and run** a second time.
 If prompted to grant permission with a message like `This pipeline needs permission to access a resource before this run can continue`, choose **View** and follow the prompts to permit access.

 ## Watch the pipeline run